NasalDaemon/Static-DI/docs/runtime-polymorphism.md

 ## `di::Virtual`

 `di::Virtual<Interfaces...>` (see [virtual.hpp](../lib/include/di/virtual.hpp)) is to be used to host an open-set of node implementations of the given `Interfaces` (which derive from `di::INode`).
 This is the most flexible option, as any implementation of the interfaces can be used, even if it is not known when compiling the graph.
 As with `di::Union` when the graph is constructed, a single implementation is constructed.
 This remains active until an alternative implementation of the interface is emplaced during runtime, or the graph is destructed.

-Unlike static nodes, nodes deriving from `di::INode` also have the ability to swap themselves out with another implementation and handover as they see fit.
+Nodes deriving from `di::INode` have the ability to swap themselves out with another implementation and handover interactively as they see fit by using `auto handle = exchangeImpl<NewImpl>(constructorArgs...)`.
+The `handle` obtains ownership over the calling node's detached state—which can reach the rest of the graph, but cannot itself be reached from other nodes.
+It also holds a non-owning reference to the new implementation which has been attached to the graph in its stead, allowing for an interactive handover.

 The memory layout of `di::Virtual<Interfaces...>` is much like `std::tuple<Interfaces*...>`, where the `Interfaces*` are pointers to the heap-allocated implementation.
 When a trait method is invoked, the interface that satisfies the trait is found from the list (as long as there is no ambiguity) and the method is called on that interface.
-Since the trait methods are typically implemented as virtual overrides of the interface methods, one vtable lookup is to expected per method call, much like a standard abstract class.
+Since the trait methods are typically implemented as virtual overrides of the interface methods, one vtable lookup is to be expected per method call, much like a standard abstract class.
 In the case of a virtual override, it is harder for the compiler to optimise the call or inline it, although with judicious use of the `final` keyword and with whole-program or link-time-optimisation it may be possible for the compiler to devirtualise the call.
 Nodes hosted in a `di::Virtual` are not able to retain compile-time thread-affinity protection where it is employed, as the types needed to enforce this are erased.

 Only method calls from external nodes into nodes hosted by `di::Virtual` incur the extra runtime cost.
 Any methods invoked from within the nodes hosted by the `di::Virtual` incur no extra runtime cost, including calls to methods external to the `di::Virtual`.